 The motion reads “The heart and soul of Eglinton Avenue West, which is colloquially known as ‘Little Jamaica’ or ‘Eglinton’ is home to the highest concentration of Black- and Caribbean-owned and operated businesses in Toronto.
 From the barbershops and hair salons that act as community spaces to the various restaurants that remind many of home, Eglinton Avenue West is an important part of Toronto’s Black history.”

 The Little Jamaica Master Plan will build on years of community engagement, constructive critique and community advocacy.
-The plan will include priorities like the provision of dignified and diverse housing options, physically and psychologically safe streets, vibrant green spaces, a gender-responsive design that consider LGBTQ2SIA+, and sustainability.
+The plan will include priorities such as dignified and diverse housing options, physically and psychologically safe streets, vibrant green spaces, gender-responsive design that considers LGBTQ2SIA+, and sustainability.
 How awesome is that?

-Jay Pitter Placemaking will be leading the new Cultural Districts Program proposal and the Little Jamaica Master Planning process.
-She will engage a diverse range of Torontonians to co-develop a Cultural District Program proposal that outlines the parameters, policy approaches, and equitable placemaking and place-keeping principles to guide future cultural districts, which will be sent to City Council for approval.
-Pitter will also collaborate closely with a number of City divisions to co-create an equitable and expansive framework for the Little Jamaica Master Plan, which will honour the Indigeneity of the planning area; center the contributions of the Jamaican community, while embracing a Pan African lens that will recognize Black placemaking contributions more broadly and create space for all Little Jamaica residents, businesses and organizations to participate in the process.
+Jay Pitter Placemaking led the new Cultural Districts Program proposal and the Little Jamaica Master Planning process.
+She engaged a diverse range of Torontonians to co-develop a Cultural District Program proposal that outlines the parameters, policy approaches, and equitable placemaking and place-keeping principles to guide future cultural districts, which will be sent to City Council for approval.
+Pitter also collaborated closely with a number of City divisions to co-create an equitable and expansive framework for the Little Jamaica Master Plan, which will honour the Indigeneity of the planning area; center the contributions of the Jamaican community, while embracing a Pan African lens that will recognize Black placemaking contributions more broadly and create space for all Little Jamaica residents, businesses and organizations to participate in the process.

 Little Jamaica glows in personality, culture and community.
 With a strong bond to the past, the future for this Toronto neighbourhood is bright and filled with big plans.
 To be a part of such a rich, vibrant and historically significant community would be a pleasure for anyone.
 For more information on the growth of this community, please check out the following links: